-Each of the foregoing distributions were paid on 30,675,431 units.
+Distributions were paid on 30,675,431 units from the first quarter of 2015 through the first quarter of 2017.
+Beginning with the second quarter of 2017, distributions were paid on 32,279,774 units.
 Fourth quarter distributions are paid in February of the following calendar year to unitholders of record in January or February of such following year.
-The partnership agreement requires the next cash distribution to be paid by May 15, 2017.
+The partnership agreement requires the next cash distribution to be paid by May 15, 2018.